How to make movie trailer voice changer filter in Audacity

 To get the classic movie trailer voice sound, boost frequencies at about 200Hz, 2000Hz and 8000Hz by 3dB.

 You can make the effect more pronounced by boosting the frequencies more.
 However, it’s probably best not to push it above 6dB, as it can start to sound quite unnatural for a trailer voice generator effect.

 The final step here is to add a little bit of distortion to your voice sample.
 We’ll be using it subtly to add saturation to the voice - we’re not wanting the voice to sound very distorted at all.

 Open the distortion plugin by going to Effect > Distortion.
 Once open select Soft Overdrive from the Distortion Type dropdown menu.
 The default settings here add a nice amount of saturation, so just hit Apply and you’re good to go!

 Now, with pitch shifting, EQ and saturation applied to your voice, you should have a much more cinematic sound to your recording.

 Audacity is great if you’re looking for a totally free way to get that classic movie trailer voice, however it can be slightly fiddly to use.
 If you’re looking for an easier way to deepen your voice, or you’re working on mobile, it’s worth checking out a few Accusonus products.

-Mauvio is our mobile sound studio which gives you powerful audio clean up tools in the palm of your hand.
-It also comes with some awesome, creative voice changer effects including a movie trailer voice.
+Voice Changer is a powerful voice processor which allows you to create a unique voice for your content.
+It comes with some awesome, creative voice changer effects including a movie trailer voice.